Dana Boulé bio

 A classically trained pianist and never one to stay within the lines, she began her performing career infuriating piano teachers at the age of five by attempting to rewrite Beethoven.
 After receiving a degree in theater from UCLA, she moved to New York where she studied kung fu, became a music supervisor for tv/film and embraced the thriving punk scene as front-woman for the bands Stupid and The Sobs with whom she released three albums and had a successful career touring, breaking accordions/keyboards and regularly getting thrown out of clubs.

-In March 2015 Dana released her second solo album, We All Need To Calm Down, a spacious 90 minute soundscape designed for mindfulness, meditation and movement.
-Using inspiration from her yoga practice and her experience in film, classical and folk, she gathered eight musicians from various styles and blended genres together to create a calming mix of songs.
-A soundtrack for a mindful moment in the chaos of the world.
+In 2015 Dana released her second solo album, We All Need To Calm Down, a spacious 90 minute soundscape designed for mindfulness, meditation and movement.
+Using inspiration from her yoga practice and her experience in film, classical and folk, she gathered eight musicians from various styles and blended genres together to create a calming mix of songs featured in various films around the world.

-Dana is also the founder of Petit Punk Rock, a family music and songwriting program designed to bring the joy and freedom of music to children and parents.
-In 2017 Dana and The Petits Punks released What Do You Want To Be?, an electro-pop double album for families in English and French which has been featured on radio stations all over the world.
+Dana is also the founder of Petit Punk Rock, a family music project designed to bring the joy and freedom of music to children and parents.
+In 2017 Dana and The Petits Punks released What Do You Want To Be?, an electropop double album for families in English and French which has been featured on radio stations all over the world.
 She has toured both Europe and the U.S. with her high energy pop concert for kids and families.
-In 2018, Dana & The Petit Punks released The Petit Punk Rock Podcast, a popular monthly variety show of songs, comedy and stories.
-Dana & The Petit Punks will release a second album of children's music in fall of 2019.
+In 2018, Dana & The Petit Punks released The Petit Punk Rock Podcast, a monthly variety show of songs, comedy and stories.
+Her second family release is In Our World (2020).

 In 2021 Dana launched her latest project Poppy Dog Paws, a musical video series for dog lovers.